‘Begin at the beginning,’ the King said gravely,

 12.1.4 Getting ready

-This chapter formerly assumed that you have read and worked through Chapter 21: Iteration of the r4ds textbook (Wickham & Grolemund, 2017).
+This chapter formerly assumed that you have read and worked through Chapter 21: Iteration of the r4ds book (Wickham & Grolemund, 2017).
 It now can be read by itself, but reading Chapter 21 of r4ds is still recommended.

 Please do the following to get started: